roemvaar/cs_notes/docs/computer_systems/embedded/embedded.md

 **Timers**

-Time Based - Hardware timers are key components of most micro-controllers.
-In addition to being used to measure the passage of time - for examples, providing an alarm at regular intervals - timers are used to both generate and decode complex pulse train.
-A common use is the generation of a pulse width modulated signal for motor speed control.
+Time-Based - Hardware timers are key components of most microcontrollers.
+In addition to measuring the passage of time - for example, providing an alarm at regular intervals - timers are used to generate and decode complex pulse trains.
+A common use is generating a pulse-width modulated signal for motor speed control.

 **What is a watchdog timer?**